dcc5235/Personal_Portfolio/README.md

 # Personal_Portfolio

-work in progress - currently working on cleaning the code and refactoring, as well making its responsiveness
+work in progress - currently working on cleaning the code and refactoring

 once complete, this readme will be updated